tck199732/AMD_analysis/README.md

     - Table21 and Table3 would be read simultaneous for analysis with experimental filter.
 For each primary event, 10 events with seqential decay will be firstly analyzed with weight = 1 / 10.
 Among these 10 events, n of them will pass the experimental filter.
 The weight in primary event will be n / 10.
 In this way, we can compare the primary spectra corresponding to the "seqeutial spectra".

 ## 5. Other Executables
-- anal0.cpp : Reads data file by file instead of chaining together, counts multiplicity for each atomic number, contribution from primary fragment and secondary decay in table3.root
+- anal0.cpp : Reads data file by file instead of chaining together, counts multiplicity for each atomic number, contribution from primary fragment and secondary decay in table3.root.
+No experimental cut is applied.